TCGTalk Logo

 Key observations from this table:

-• SIR and Hyper Rare together contribute only $1.07 of the $5.59 EV (19%) — but they are the only path to a profitable pack opening session.
-Without them, every pack generates approximately $4.52 in value against a retail cost of $5.08.
+• SIR and Hyper Rare together contribute $1.09 of the $5.62 EV (~19%) — but they are the only path to a profitable pack opening session.
+Without them, every pack generates approximately $4.53 in value against a retail cost of $5.08.

 • Reverse Holo ($1.60) and Bulk ($0.80) together form the $2.40 floor — guaranteed value regardless of the hit slot.
-This floor represents 43% of total EV, which is high, indicating the hit-slot variance is relatively contained.
+This floor is a large share of total EV, indicating the hit-slot variance is relatively contained.

 Monte Carlo: Win vs Loss Odds